In this guide, you will learn, how to create a local APT repository on your Ubuntu 20.04 LTS operating system.

 Conclusion:

-In this article, you have successfully create a local APT repository on Ubuntu 20.04 LTS.
+In this article, you have learned how to create local APT repository on Ubuntu 20.04 LTS.